EightBitGuru/FAST-40/README.md

 * Fixed a bug where line continuation markers were not correctly reset after a screen-scroll event
 * Improved glyph rendering performance from 92% to 107% of stock speed (FAST-40 draws 40x24 mode faster than the stock ROM draws 22x23)
 * Improved bitmap line-refresh performance by 30% when triggered by INS/DEL keypress events
-* Improved blank-line-insertion performance by 15% when extending lines
+* Improved blank-line-insertion performance by 15% when extending logical lines
-* Refactored memory usage so FAST-40 now only uses 3K in BLK0 and leaves all 8K blocks free for BASIC
+* Restructured memory usage so FAST-40 now only uses 3K in BLK0 and leaves all 8K blocks free for BASIC
 * Refactored INS/DEL keypress logic to reduce complexity and eliminate Stack usage
 * Tweaked SHIFT/RUNSTOP keypress behaviour to align with JiffyDOS Kernal presence
 * Tweaked startup colours back to stock blue-on-white for NTSC visual clarity (prompted by **gunner@denial**)